jupyter/docker-stacks/docs/contributing/stacks.md

 stack_name [my-jupyter-stack]:
 ```

-Enter the user or organization name under which this stack will reside on Docker Hub.
+Enter the user or organization name under which this stack will reside on Quay.io.
-You must have access to manage this Docker Hub organization to push images here.
+You must have access to manage this Quay.io organization to push images here.

 ```text
 stack_org [my-project]: